Charles-Louis Du Pin: Algerian Campaigns

 On April 10, 1843, at the age of 29, Du Pin embarked with his regiment for Algeria where he took part, on May 16, 1843, in the Battle of the Smala; during the operation he saved Lieutenant Colonel Morris, commander of the 4th regiment of African hunters, from certain death and for this act he was cited by the Duke of Aumale who wanted him to be included in the painting of the battle made by Horace Vernet.

 Du Pin returned to Algeria on December 20, 1843, and left again on January 20, 1844, remaining there for the next three years.
 He was cited a second time for praiseworthy actions by Marshal Thomas Robert Bugeaud on October 28, 1844, for the combat of Flissas El Bahr.
 He was made a knight of the Legion of Honor on November 27, 1844, and on April 5, 1845, he was assigned to the 2nd regiment of cuirassiers and then to the 1st regiment of African hunters.
 He was cited again by Colonel Camon on March 7, 1846, after the battle of Ben Nahr, and by General Joseph Vantini on March 13 after the battle of Mengren.

-Returning to Algeria on April 2, 1847, Du Pin became a member of the 8th regiment of hunters on August 11.
+Returning to Algeria on April 2, 1847, Du Pin became a member of the 8th regiment of chasseurs on August 11.
 He was put on leave from March 31, 1848, and resumed his active service the following May 10, at the staff of the 5th infantry division of the Armée des Alpes.
 On November 11, 1848, he was appointed aide-de-camp to General Marey-Monge, commander of the 5th infantry division of the same army.

 Again on leave since December 20, 1849, he resumed his service on February 5, 1850, with General Marey-Monge, who in the meantime had been appointed commander of the 13th military division in Clermont-Ferrand.
 Du Pin was promoted to the rank of chef d'escadron on December 22, 1851, and maintained his posts until June 26, 1852, when he was assigned to serve with General Lafontaine, as inspector general of infantry.

 He took a leave of absence on December 31, 1852, and resumed his service on April 15, 1853, at the staff of the 10th division and on May 21, 1853, he was at the disposal of the governor general of Algeria.
 He took part in the expedition of the Zouaves of General Randon.
 His valuable service was rewarded with the cross of officer of the Legion of Honor on July 29, 1854, and a new citation on August 13 of that year.